jfairbank/redux-saga-test-plan/docs/integration-testing/README.md

 # Integration Testing

-**NOTE: `exportSaga` is a relatively new feature of Redux Saga Test Plan, and many kinks may still need worked out and other use cases considered.**
+**NOTE: `expectSaga` is a relatively new feature of Redux Saga Test Plan, and many kinks may still need worked out and other use cases considered.**

 **Requires global `Promise` to be available**